CRESYM/colib0.github.io/pages/models/generations/wind/iec_wt_type3/index.md

 The proportional controller part is realized by $$K_\mathrm{Pp}$$.

-The integral part of the controller output is the smaller of the following two signals [6]:
+The integral part of the controller output is the minimum of the following two signals [6]:

 - The output of the integral controller $$K_\mathrm{Ip}/K_\mathrm{Pp}$$